 }

-Executing a long/resource-intensive groovy script
+Executing a long/resource-intensive Groovy script

-There is a common problem that some scripts need more time that tomcat/hybris allows.
-After a couple minutes the system kills the script.
-In order to overcome this problem, you need to create a cronjob with this script and launch it.
-However, remember that if your script is resource intensive, you may face to the lack of resources, and it is not fixable: you won’t be able to stop the script after it is launched.
-There are two options.
-The first one is creating a thread, the second one is creating a cronjob.
-Thread
+There is a common problem: some scripts need more time than Tomcat/hybris allows.
+After a couple of minutes, the system kills the script.
+To overcome this problem, you need to create a cronjob with this script and launch it.
+However, remember that if your script is resource-intensive, you may face a lack of resources, and it is not fixable: you won’t be able to stop the script after it is launched.

 import org.apache.logging.log4j.LogManager;